jsndyks/veloclubdevis/README.md

 The text at top should run along the top of the shoulder!

-You may need to mvoe things!
+You may need to move things!

 ### BACK